 I’m an urban geographer who studies transportation and mobility, urban sustainability and local government, and a few other things.
 My main interests center on the social, political, and environmental contexts and consequences of infrastructure and standards.
 Over the years, this has included the impact of airport expansion on neighboring communities, the political ecology of green buildings, and the spatiality of hazardous materials transport.
 My latest publication is Imagining Sustainability: Creative Urban Environmental Governance in Chicago and Melbourne, available from Routledge.

-I regularly teach courses in four main areas: technologies of geography and geographies of technology (GEOG 105 and 412), global urbanization and city form (GEOG 204), U.S. regional geography (GEOG 254), and transportation and sustainability (GEOG 465).
+I regularly teach courses in four main areas: technologies of geography and geographies of technology (GEOG 105 and 412), global urbanization and city form (GEOG 204), U.S. regional geography (GEOG 254), and transportation and mobilities (GEOG 465, GEOG 595).
 I love teaching because it allows me to learn about aspects of geography that I don’t include in my own research but that still fascinate me.

 I also advise Master’s and PhD students on various aspects of transportation and political economy/ecology.